 - Once the oven is at the right temperature, bake the cookies for 30 minutes.

-- After 30 minutes has passed, turn off the oven but keep the trays in the oven for another 30 minutes.
-We are using indirect heat to dry out the dog treats so we don’t burn the bottoms.
+- After 30 minutes has passed, if you have an electric oven turn off the oven and open the oven door ajar for another 30 minutes.
+If you have a gas stove, keep the oven door closed instead.
+We want to use indirect heat to dry out the dog treats so we don’t burn the bottoms.

 - Once they are done drying out in the oven, let them cool in room temperature for at least 5 hours.
 They harden and dry out more if you leave them out for a few days.
 I like to usually leave them on a large plate for a few days before storing them in a metal container.